humdrum-tools/humdrum-documentation/guide/ch06/index.md

 ## Further Examples ##

-Example 6.4 shows an excerpt from a Chopin *Etude* that illustrates a number of subtle features in the <span class="rep">kern</span> representation.
+Example 6.4 shows an excerpt from a Chopin *Etude* that illustrates a number of subtle features in the <span class="rep">kern</span>
+representation.

-The opening measure consists solely of gruppetto notes; each has been designated by the upper-case letter \`Q\'.
+The opening measure consists solely of gruppetto notes; each has been designated by the upper-case letter `Q`.
 The double-barline has been indicated with two thin lines.
-Two tandem interpretations encode the meter signature (`*M3/4`) and the tempo (`*MM66`).
+Two tandem interpretations encode the meter signature `*M3/4` and the tempo `*MM66`.
 Note that metronome markings using the `*MM` interpretation are always given in quarter-durations per minute.
 If the metronome marking had been given as half-note equals 48, then the tempo interpretation would be given as `*MM96` &mdash; i.e. quarter-note equals 96 beats per minute.

 Two grace-notes are evident in the passage.
 The first occurs just after the double-bar, and the second occurs three measures later.
-These notes have been encoded with duration values, but are designated by the lower-case letter \``q`\'.
+These notes have been encoded with duration values, but are designated by the lower-case letter `q`.
 Notice that grace-notes are always treated as "durationless" notes.
 Grace notes must always be encoded on a separate data record.
 Concurrent grace notes can be encoded on the same data record, but grace notes must never share the same data record with a regular note.
 Another peculiarity of grace notes is that they are always assumed to be slurred to the ensuing note (if there is a subsequent note).
 Thus slurs should not be encoded as part of the grace note.

 The grace-note E-natural coincides with the end of the first phrase and the beginning of the second phrase.
 The phrases are said to be "elided" (overlapping).
 Since <span class="rep">kern</span> phrases are represented by open and close braces, the ampersand character is used to indicate elisions.

-Notice that the \`inner\' accompaniment chords have been encoded as double stops.
+Notice that the `inner` accompaniment chords have been encoded as double stops.
 This is possible because the notes in these double stops are all the same duration.

-Finally, notice how the triplet eighth-notes (encoded as duration `12`) have been interleaved with the concurrent eighth-note figures so that the onsets are ordered in the correct temporal sequence.
+Finally, notice how the triplet eighth-notes (encoded as duration `12` have been interleaved with the concurrent eighth-note figures so that the onsets are ordered in the correct temporal sequence.

 **Example 6.4.** Chopin, *Etude* Op.
 27, No. 7.